Continuing Education Activity

 WHO projects the global prevalence of COPD to be about 250 million, with about 3 million deaths each year.
 Unfortunately, this figure is expected to rise in the coming years, equating to a substantial socio-economic impact.
 Therefore, while research for the definitive treatment of COPD continues, it is imperative to divert attention to therapies that could improve the lifestyle and reduce acute exacerbations, hospital stay, and mortality in such patients.
 This area is where mucolytics show immense potential.

-A well-coordinated team of pulmonologists, physiotherapists, nurses, and pharmacists is required to work together to manage a case of COPD.
+A well-coordinated interprofessional team of pulmonologists, physiotherapists, family clinicians (MDs, DOs, NPs, PAs), nurses, and pharmacists is required to work together to manage a case of COPD.
 First of all, the patient must be counseled regarding the importance of lifestyle modifications.
-The physician must instruct the patient thoroughly regarding the benefit of the prescribed drugs, the correct dose, and the expected adverse reactions, along with teaching them the proper procedure for using a nebulizer.
+The physician must instruct the patient thoroughly regarding the benefit of the prescribed drugs, the correct dose, the expected adverse reactions, and teaching them the proper procedure for using a nebulizer.
 This approach will help maximize patient compliance.
 Patients must also receive education about the importance of regular follow-up visits.
-A crucial role is also played by clinical psychologists, support groups, and de-addiction centers, as this will help to delay the disease progression in patients who smoke.
+A crucial role is also played by clinical psychologists, support groups, and de-addiction centers, as this will help delay the disease progression in patients who smoke.
+This interprofessional approach to care with mucolytics in patients where appropriate can drive improved outcomes with fewer adverse events.
+[Level 5]